10DLC outbound SMS registration tips

 Direct lending or loan arrangement

-If your brand engages in lending, you must select YES, even if your messages are not related to lending.
+If your brand engages in any lending practices, you must select YES, even if your messages are not related to lending.

 Embedded link